Having The “Baby” Talk

 Now that we’ve covered pretty much all important topics regarding having children, let’s consider those first couple of questions that ultimately come in a discussion on having a baby together.

-The last discussion my husband and I had, he said he had wanted around 2, and I had said that I wanted about 6.
-So for the moment, we are settled somewhere in the middle, but waiting to see how many God really blesses us with.
+The last discussion my husband and I had before starting our journey together, he said that he wanted around 2 kids, and I said that I wanted about 6.
+So for that moment, we settled somewhere in the middle, but we are still waiting to see how many God really blesses us with.

-To answer this question together, please consider age, money, childcare, etc. You definitely want to make sure you are both ready before setting out on the adventure of parenthood.
+To answer this question together, please consider everything we've already discussed.
+Having a child is a permanent decision that you can't take back.
+You definitely want to make sure you are both ready before setting out on the adventure of parenthood.

 With a little patience, consideration and caring, I’m sure you can come to a decision that works for both of you.